Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Abstract

 \section{Abstract}

-We study the Inexact Langevin Dynamics (ILD), Inexact Langevin Algorithm (ILA), and Score-based Generative Modeling (SGM) when utilizing estimated score functions for sampling.
-Our focus lies in establishing {\em stable} biased convergence guarantees in terms of the Kullback-Leibler (KL) divergence.
-To achieve these guarantees, we impose two key assumptions:\ 1) the target distribution satisfies the log-Sobolev inequality (LSI), and 2) the score estimator exhibits a bounded Moment Generating Function (MGF) error.
-Notably, the MGF error assumption we adopt is more lenient compared to the $L^\infty$ error assumption used in existing literature.
-However, it is stronger than the $L^2$ error assumption utilized in recent works, which often leads to unstable bounds.
-We explore the question of how to obtain a provably accurate score estimator that satisfies the MGF error assumption.
-Specifically, we demonstrate that a simple estimator based on kernel density estimation fulfills the MGF error assumption for sub-Gaussian target distribution, at the population level.
+Motivated by the increasingly popular Score-based Generative Modeling (SGM), we study the Inexact Langevin Dynamics (ILD) and Inexact Langevin Algorithm (ILA) where a score function estimate is used in place of the exact score.
+We establish {\em stable} biased convergence guarantees in terms of the Kullback-Leibler (KL) divergence.
+To achieve these guarantees, we impose two key assumptions:\ 1) the target distribution satisfies the log-Sobolev inequality, and 2) the error of score estimator exhibits a sub-Gaussian tail, referred to as Moment Generating Function (MGF) error assumption.
+Under the stronger $L^\infty$ score error assumption, we obtain a stable convergence bound in R\'enyi divergence.
+We also generalize the proof technique to SGM, and derive a stable convergence bound in KL divergence.
+In addition, we explore the question of how to obtain a provably accurate score estimator.
+We demonstrate that a simple estimator based on kernel density estimation fulfills the MGF error assumption for sub-Gaussian target distributions, at the population level.